lunchbag/hugo-blog/content/posts/new-beginnings.md

 # Introducing: Picnic Collective, Inc

-Picnic Collective's mission is <span class="highlight">to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses</span>.
+<span class="highlight">Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses</span>.

 Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.